-Then use $S{11}$ instead of reflectance $\gamma$ in network theory as follow in dB:
+Then use S{11} instead of reflectance γ in network theory as follow in dB:

-$$S{11} = 20 \log (\gamma)$$
+$$S{||} = 20 \log (g)$$

-Reflectance equals incident voltage divided by reflected voltage.
-A terminal which is absolutely matched with the characteristic impedance transmission line, absorbs all the output energy: reflectance $\gamma$ =0.
-If an open or short circuit is connected with the characteristic impedance transmission line, the reflectance is $|\gamma|$ =1 meaning all the energy is reflected back to the source.
-Consequently $S{11}$ is generally between 0 and - $\infty$ dB, except some active circuits such as oscillator with a $S{11}$ larger than 0 dB.
+Here S11 means return loss.
+The transmission coefficient equals incident voltage divided by reflected voltage.
+A terminal which is absolutely matched with the characteristic impedance transmission line, absorbs all the output energy: reflectance $\gamma=0$.
+If an open or short circuit is connected with the characteristic impedance transmission line, the reflectance is $|\gamma|=1$ meaning all the energy is reflected back to the source.
+Consequently S{11} is generally between 0 and - ∞ dB, except some active circuits such as oscillator with S{11} larger than 0 dB.

-As with transmission measurement, we must setup the N9340A's parameter controls must be set up and open the tracking mode before making a reflection measurement.
+As with transmission measurement, we must setup the N9340B's parameter controls must be set up and open the tracking mode before making a reflection measurement.
 In particular, a signal separating device like an electronic bridge or directional coupler should be placed between the input and reflected signal.